 Art provides a mechanism to engage the general public.
 Almost always, the goal of the artist is to hook the viewer’s interest with something visually stimulating, then lead them into a deeper experience.
 Most art is multi-layered and attempts to draw the viewer into the artists experience step by step.
 The viewers initial interest is drawn to a simple, visually pleasing object (like a bower bird is drawn to brightly coloured objects).
 The skill of the artist is then to hold the viewers attention, unravelling a story, piece by piece, as their senses move around and through the artists work.

 By combining this skill of the artist with the knowledge of the scientist, it’s possible to engage viewers through visual beauty and simplicity, then lead them through a deeper story to raise awareness of the issue at hand.

-The University of Tasmania will also run its IMAS Saturday Public Lecture Series, beginning Saturday, May 1 at 11am at the IMAS waterfront building each Saturday for the duration of the exhibition.
-The exhibition space will be open from 10am to 1pm each Saturday from May to June.
-There will be a different lecture at 11am every week.
+The University of Tasmania will also run its IMAS Saturday Public Lecture Series at 10am at the IMAS waterfront building for the duration of the exhibition.
+The exhibition space will be open from 10am to 1pm on those Saturdays from May to June.
+Here's the programme.